Jolak5/kanban-copy/todo-list/tests_1.md

 ### Project requirements

 #### Setup
-Before you start writing tests we need to configure our project so that Jest can read ES6 modules.
+Before you start writing tests you need to configure your project so that Jest can read ES6 modules.
 By default Jest uses CommonJS notation so we need to *transform* all modules into CommonJS notation.
 For that, we will use [**Babel** compiler](https://babeljs.io/).

 Open a terminal in your project directory and execute: